 What Causes Frozen Window?

-Now that cooler temperatures have arrived, and with winter just around the corner, homeowners in Oakville may start to experience frozen windows.
+Now that cooler temperatures have arrived, and with winter just around the corner, homeowners may start to experience frozen windows.
 While one might think that some frost on their windows is ideal for the holiday season, it can actually lead to potential problems if not resolved in time.

 Excessive frost and ice inside your windows could be a warning sign that it is time to replace them.
 Energy-efficient Oakville windows and doors can greatly improve your home’s comfort level during the cold winter months.